-- a) A minimum of 4 no. affordable dwellings. - b) The mix of houses to be in accordance with the Chichester District Council HEDNA. - c) A density of up to 18.5 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density. - d) In order to comply with the requirements of Policy 16 (Traffic Calming), traffic calming measures should be provided along the B2133.

-The design and location of such traffic calming measures to be agreed in advance with Loxwood Parish Council and secured by means of a S106 agreement.
+- a) A minimum of 30% affordable dwellings. - b) The open market and affordable housing mix is required to be delivered in accordance with the planning permission, or HEDNA including any successor or amending document or policy. - c) A density of up to approximately 18 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density. - d) In order to comply with the requirements of Policy 21 (Traffic Calming), traffic calming measures should be provided along the B2133.
+The design and location of such traffic calming measures to be agreed with Loxwood Parish Council and Chichester District Council and secured by means of a S106 agreement. - e) Access to the site to be through the Commercial site (see Policy 5) at the southern corner of the Nursery Green Site. - f) A Flood Risk Assessment being submitted to demonstrate how flood risk to the site will be managed.

-- e) Access to the site to be through the Commercial site (see policy 5) at the southern corner of the Nursery Green Site. - f) A Flood Risk Assessment being submitted to demonstrate how flood risk to the site will be managed. - g) A foul and surface water disposal plan to be submitted with the planning application demonstrating that a connection to the nearest point of adequate capacity can be established without exacerbating the existing foul and surface water drainage capacity, to the agreement of Southern Water - h) Any requirement to divert the existing path of PROW WSx/795_2/1 should be agreed with the appropriate Highways authority and Loxwood Parish Council.
+- g) A foul and surface water disposal plan to be submitted with the planning application demonstrating that a connection to the nearest point of adequate capacity can be established without exacerbating the existing foul and surface water drainage capacity, to the agreement of Southern Water. - Any requirement to divert the existing path of PROW WSx/795_2/1 should be agreed with the appropriate Highways authority and Loxwood Parish Council.

+Figure 11

-Land to the rear of Black Hall including the Commercial site on Nursery Green
+Land to the rear of Black Hall

-16.9.
+excluding the Commercial site on Nursery Green

+17.9.
 Loxwood House

-16.9.1.
+17.9.1.
 This site is 1.8 hectares in size and is located to the west of the B2133 and the Nursery Green Site recently developed by Antler Homes Ltd. and to the north of the site known as Land to the Rear of Black Hall.